luismartinezs/restaurant-reservation-system/README.md

 - [ ] add capability for users to rate restaurants
 - [ ] Highlight active link in secondary navigation
 - [ ] Make sticky Book Widget show all the way to the bottom of the page
+- [ ] Properly integrate mantine colors in tailwind in the tailwind config

 ## Troubleshooting